windell747/pueo_star_tracker/docs/cheatsheet.md

 CEDAR Detect: Running (PIDs: 39977)
 PUEO Server: Running (PIDs: 39980,40181)

-# Start - will check automaticaly if the server is running already, stop it and startit.
+# Start - will check automatically if the server is running already, stop it and startit.
 ~/Projects/pcc/logs/status.sh start

 # Stop